easolhq/easolhq.github.io/docs/reference/objects/product/variant/index.md

 has_children: true
 ---

-When using a `variant` object you have access to the following attributes:<br>
+When using a `Variant` object you have access to the following attributes:<br>
 *Note:* this defines a common interface shared between [Experience Variant]({% link docs/reference/objects/product/variant/experience_variant/index.md %}) and [Accommodation Variant]({% link docs/reference/objects/product/variant/accommodation_variant/index.md %}).